Brian-Jiang/SmartReference/README.md

             public string description;
         }
     ```
+   Use SceneReference instead of entering scene name as string.
+   See the info tip or auto fix button if the scene is missing or not enabled in build settings.
+    ```csharp
+        public class GameConfig : ScriptableObject {
+            public SceneReference startScene;
+        }
+    ```
+   Use them exactly same way as you use regular Object and scene name.
+    ```csharp
+        Object.Instantiate(monsterData.prefab, position, rotation);
+        SceneManager.LoadSceneAsync(gameConfig.startScene);
+    ```

 2. Initialize smart reference when your game start
-    - If you use Unity Addressables, you need to add USE_UNITY_ADDRESSABLES symbol to your player settings, then call
+    - If you use Unity Addressables, call this when your game start
         ```csharp
         SmartReference.Runtime.SmartReference.InitWithAddressablesLoader();
         ```